 Can I sponsor my parents and grandparents?+

 Yes, but the Parents and Grandparents Program (PGP) has limited annual intake and uses an invitation-based system.
-Sponsors must meet a Minimum Necessary Income (MNI) threshold for 3 consecutive years.
-Income requirements are significantly higher than for spousal sponsorship.
+Sponsors must meet a Minimum Necessary Income (MNI) threshold for 3 consecutive tax years, which is a key difference from spousal or partner sponsorship, where there is generally no minimum income requirement at all.
 Alternatively, parents and grandparents may be eligible for a 10-year Super Visa (multi-entry, 5-year stay per entry) while waiting for PGP.

 Can I sponsor my sibling?+